poloarol/snakemake-vizgen-cell-segmentation/README.md

 A snakemake pipeline to perform cell segmentation on MERFISH spatial transcriptomics data.

 ## Fetaures
-This snakemake pipeline is a wrapper around the [VizGen Post-processing Tool][https://vizgen.github.io/vizgen-postprocessing/index.html], to perfrom cell segmentation on spatial transcriptomics
+This snakemake pipeline is a wrapper around the [VizGen Post-processing Tool](https://vizgen.github.io/vizgen-postprocessing/index.html), to perfrom cell segmentation on MERFISH spatial transcriptomics data.

 ### Run test on pipeline